DELIGHT-LABS/docs-terraswap-io/content/docs/howto/create_your_own_pair.md

 ## IMPORTANT - Only for Terra 2.0

-PLEASE BE AWARE to send a tiny number (like 0.0001) of Luna when you create a pair that one of the asset is native(Luna) or IBC.\
+PLEASE BE AWARE that the transaction would work only if you send the tiny number (like 0.000001) of native or IBC tokens in case of creating a pair that contains them.
-It is used of the contract for validating whether the token exists or not.
+The contract uses the received token to validate whether it exists or not.

-If you are working on [Terra station web application](https://station.terra.money/contract), just add a tiny number of Luna (like 0.0001) and it would works!